christo-auer/eilmeldung/docs/llm-development.md

 In this particular case I was actually right and the LLM dead-wrong (*take that!*).

 However, an LLM saying that you are *absolutely right* doesn't mean that you are actually right.
 This is the typical double-catch you encounter due to its sycophantic behavior.
 So how can I tell when I am right or when the LLM is right?
 The answer is: you can't!
 For an inexperienced learner this is bad news, right?
 No, I don't think so.
-Students should *embrace this behavior*: go with the instinct or a your first gut feeling and when, later on, things fall apart and you *see* why you (or the LLM) was wrong then, well, then you have actually *learned* something.
+Students should *embrace this behavior*: go with your instinct or with your gut feeling and when, later on, things fall apart and you *see* why you (or the LLM) was wrong then, well, then you have actually *learned* something.

 On this topic, I had a "discussion" about using macros in a certain situation: I defined a macro for implementing several methods and the LLM told me its overkill.
 I pushed back and said I want to keep it and see if this approach scales.
 The LLM actually put it well: